On Information Controls: Introduction

 We next introduce the dynamic value function of our information control problem, and establish two crucial properties: the dynamic programming principle and the law invariance.
-The former does not involve the subtle measurability issue and thus, as in deterministic control problems, is straightforward.
-The latter, however, is quite subtle and relies heavily on the (H*)-hypothesis.
+The former does not involve the subtle measurability issue and thus its proof is straightforward, as in deterministic control problems.
+This property can be easily extended to more general settings.
+The law invariance, however, is quite subtle and relies heavily on the (H*)-hypothesis, and the general case will be left for future research.
 We note that the law invariance enables us to write the value function on the space $\cP_2(\cP_2(\dbR^d))$, the subspace of $\cP(\cP(\dbR^d))$ equipped with the $2$-Wasserstein distance.
+Some basic properties of this space will be presented in Section \ref{sect-space}.
+As a consequence, we shall also establish the Lipschitz regularity of the value function, under the $2$-Wasserstein distance.